smcaleese/resume-analyzer/docs/proposal/proposal.md

 **NodeJS**

-NodeJS is a server-side Javascript runtime environment which will enable us to deploy and run our React web app on a server so it can be accessed externally.
+NodeJS is a server-side Javascript runtime environment which will enable us to deploy and run our React web app on a server so that it can be accessed externally.

 **Django / Flask / Fast API**